Exhibitions

-Massimo Micheluzzi at the Olivetti Store
+Massimo Micheluzzi - Negozio Olivetti

-FAI – Fondo per l'Ambiente Italiano, Piazza San Marco, Venice.
-May 20 – September 24, 2023
+Negozio Olivetti, Piazza San Marco, Venice, May – September 2023

 Massimo Micheluzzi – Premio Glass in Venice 2019

-For this important occasion, Micheluzzi chose to showcase his series "Opus sectile", a cycle of blown-glass mosaics created in 2019, which renew the Murano tradition with a contemporary and innovative vision.
-The works, distinguished by the use of complex and fascinating techniques, illustrate the artist's ability to blend the classical language of glass with a modern imprint.
+For this occasion, Micheluzzi showcased his Opus sectile series, blown-glass mosaics created in 2019 that renew the Murano tradition with a contemporary vision.
+Distinguished by complex techniques, the works blend the classical language of glass with a modern imprint, featuring geometric patterns that recall Byzantine mosaics and Venetian terrazzo.

 Massimo Micheluzzi – Solve et Coagula

-Casa dei Tre Oci, Sale De Maria, Venice.
-September 10–17, 2017
+Casa dei Tre Oci (Sale De Maria), Venice, September 2017

 In 2017, the Casa dei Tre Oci in Venice hosted a solo exhibition by Massimo Micheluzzi, conceived by Fabio Achilli and curated by Giulio Alessandri, as part of the first edition of The Venice Glass Week.
 The exhibition, featuring new works created specifically for the event, was titled "Solve et Coagula", reflecting the artist's approach of blending tradition and innovation by deconstructing and reconstructing glass into forms that interact with one another.